 The sofa is the biggest piece in any living room, so it's the first thing that needs to be placed.
-Sometimes you can walk into a room and it seems obvious where the sofa should go, but in other rooms it's not so easy.
+Sometimes you can walk into a room and it seems obvious where the sofa should go, but in other rooms, it's not so easy.
 As a general rule the sofa should be facing the focal point, but if there's no natural focal point what do you do?
 Here are some sofa placement tips to help you figure it out.

+Anytime you're arranging furniture you have to think about balance.
 When too many visually heavy things are on one side of the room the entire space looks unbalanced.
 Since sofas tend to be large in scale they take up quite a bit of visual space, and they require something of equal weight across from them to balance out the room.
 This is why you often see two chairs placed directly across from a sofa.
 Together the chairs balance out the weight of the sofa.

 Consider Traffic Patterns